With so many variations of cakes, you may already have a favorite. Here are a few of the best cake types you may want to try baking.

 Upside-down cakes have traditionally been baked in a heavy-duty cast iron skillet.
-With a cast-iron skillet, the butter and sugar for the topping can be heated on top of the stove while also helping to butter and sugar to caramelize while baking.
+With a cast-iron skillet, the butter and sugar for the topping can be heated on top of the stove, helping to butter and sugar to caramelize while baking.

 A round baking pan may also be used in place of a cast-iron skillet.
-Almost any fruit that is used in baking can be used for an upside-down cake.
+Almost any fruit used in baking can be used for an upside-down cake.

 Pineapple Upside Down Cake is traditional, but apples, pears, pineapple, rhubarb, peaches, plums, and bananas also make a delicious variation.

 30. Yeast Cake

 Yeast cakes have a bread-like Panettone texture and use yeast as a leavener.
 Several holiday cakes are yeast cakes, many made with fruit and nuts.

 Related content: Baking Tools Checklist: Essential for Home Bakers